StollLab/chiLife/README.md

 cd chiLife
 python setup.py install
 ```
->NOTE: if you are using an older version of numpy you may have issues using `mdanalysis`, especially on windows.
-> To  overcome this issue `mdanalysis` can be rebuilt on your local machine using whatever numpy you already have
-> installed:
-> ```bash
-> pip install mdanalysis --no-binary mdanalysis
-> ```
-> before running the χLife setup script.
-Note that this may requires system specific build tools.

 ***
 ## χLife Module
 χLife is most powerful when used as an API for your data analysis and protein modeling pipeline.
 The primary feature of